AshishChouhan85-zz/VITARANA-DRONE/README.md

         self.lastTime=now # Updating the value of last time

 ```
-The orientation is given in quaternion format which ranges from 1000 to 2000.
+The orientation is published in quaternion format which ranges from 1000 to 2000.
 1000 corresponds to -10 degrees and 2000 corresponds to 10 degress and all the angles between -10 and 10 degrees can be found accordingly.

 ```python
  # Giving required orientation values